CouchCMS/Documentation/src/contents/tags-reference/pages.md

 This example would fetch all pages cloned from blog.php except those belonging to folders named 'classic-bikes' or 'super-bikes'.

-By default Couch will only fetch pages that lie DIRECTLY within the given folder(s).<br/>
+By default Couch will only fetch pages that lie DIRECTLY within the given folder(s).
-To include the pages that are within the subfolders of the given folder(s), set the *include\_subfolders* parameter as well.<br/>
+To include the pages that are within the subfolders of the given folder(s), set the *include\_subfolders* parameter as well.
 See below.

 In the _folder-view_ (see [**Views**](../../concepts/views.html)), the *k\_folder\_name* variable is set to the name of the current folder.
 It can be used to list the right pages -